Ellen (E-ferry): Layout

 Ellen can carry 30 vehicles and 200 passengers.
 She was designed to minimise weight.
 Her passenger areas are on the same level as the open car deck.
-She does not have ramps, instead using those on shore.
+She has no ramps, instead using those on shore.
 The hull is steel but the bridge is made of aluminum.
 Deck furniture is made from recycled paper rather than wood, giving the ferry a total weight of 650 tonnes.

 Ellen's batteries were developed by Leclanché of Switzerland and are reported to be Lithium Nickel Manganese Cobalt Oxide.
-They are split between two battery rooms below deck and have a capacity of 4.3 MWh, larger than any other electric vessel.
+They are split between two battery rooms below deck and have a capacity of 4.3 MWh, larger than any other electric vessel at its time.
 She is one of the first such vessels to have no emergency generator.
 A charging arm on the shore ramp moves with the tide and allows battery recharging while loading.
 Charging time is about 20 minutes.